Skip to content

 Allow traffic on HTTP and HTTPS ports

 Apache, by default, listens on port 80 (HTTP) and 443 (HTTPS).
-If you need to connect to the server, you may have to open the necessary ports for communication.
+If you need to connect to the server, you might have to open the necessary ports for communication.

 Here’s how to do that on Ubuntu Linux.
 Run the command below to open the firewall, assuming UFW is being used.